 - a.
 Provide a complete CV for each member of your program and for each member of an outside program who participates in your program's offerings. - b.
 Estimate your program's need for additional faculty in the next 5 years. - c.
 Describe any interaction your program has with other graduate programs, e.g., extra-program thesis and dissertation committees. - d.
 Share faculty-articulated needs that could enhance the program. - e.
 Describe the criteria for membership in Graduate Faculty. - 7.
 Students (This section is relevant for programs that directly control their admission and enrollment.
 For programs with central admissions, the pertinent central unit should provide an overarching description that describes these concerns.) - a.
 Describe general requirements for admission to your program and completion of your degrees. - b.
+Provide the average undergraduate (and graduate, if applicable) GPA of applicants and the average GPA of incoming students. - c.
 Are there subgroups of individuals underrepresented in your field?
 What efforts have you taken and what activities have you implemented to increase the number of underrepresented minorities in your program?
-Provide numbers of underrepresented minorities in your program. - c.
-Describe teaching or research positions currently held by graduates of your program. - d.
-Describe how TAs, RAs, etc., in your program are trained. - e.
-How do you assess the quality of the applicants to your program? - f.
-How do you assess the program's retention rate and time to graduation? - g.
+Provide numbers of underrepresented minorities in your program. - d.
+Describe teaching or research positions currently held by graduates of your program. - e.
+Describe how TAs, RAs, etc., in your program are trained. - f.
+How do you assess the quality of the applicants to your program? - g.
+How do you assess the program's retention rate and time to graduation? - h.
 How do you assess your placement of graduates and career outcomes?